jeffjohannsen/Predicting_Yelp_Review_Quality/Action_Plan.md

 ## Central Questions

-1. Can the quality of a Yelp review be predicted at a level that is worthwhile to implemented within the broader process?
+1. Can the quality of a Yelp review be predicted at a level that is worthwhile to be implemented within the broader user interface and experience?
-2. What factors contribute most to the quality of a Yelp review?
+2. What factors provide the most information regarding the quality of a Yelp review?

 ## Methods and Concepts

+ETL
+* Distributed Computing
+* MapReduce
+EDA
+NLP
+* Text Readability, Sentiment, Polarity, and Subjectivity
+* Topic Modeling
+* Word and Sentence Embeddings
+* Part of Speech, Named Entity, and Syntactic Dependency Analysis ML
+* AutoML
+Recommendation Systems
+Web App
+Visualization and Presentation

 ## Tech Used